 Vocational Education Programme

-School policy provides for only a small number of students, who meet specific criteria, in each cohort to access a vocational pathway.
-The criteria for a vocational pathway are based upon a personalised evaluation of every student in the cohort, whereby those small number of students with the highest academic needs are selected for a vocational pathway.
+School policy provides for only a small number of students, who meet specific criteria, to access a vocational pathway.
+The criteria for a vocational pathway are based upon a personalised evaluation of every student.
+The small number of students with the highest academic needs may be selected for a vocational pathway, in accordance with School policy.

 - Certificate IV in Fitness